-SETC’s Community Theatre Festival — a three-day performance festival held each year during the annual SETC Convention — features community theatres representing the 10 southeastern states.
+SETC’s Community Theatre Festival — a multi-day performance festival held each year during the annual SETC Convention — features community theatres representing the 10 southeastern states.

 Recap: 2019 Community Theatre Festival

 The 2019 Community Theatre Festival was held Feb.
 28 – March 2, 2019 at Austin-East Magnet High School as part of SETC’s 70th annual convention in Knoxville, TN.
 Performances were free and open to the public.
 Donations were accepted at the door to support Austin-East High School’s performing arts wing.